alphagov/prometheus-aws-configuration-beta/README.md

 export ENV=<your test environment, or `staging` / `production`>
 ```

-Applying or destroying the stack on the staging and production environments has been blocked but is possible on other development environments.
+Applying or destroying the entire stack on the staging and production environments has been blocked but is possible on other development environments.

 <details>
 <summary>